-With the phase-out of DSRIP funding and the impact of COVID, this is a critical time to bring federal health care dollars to Texas.
+In light of COVID, this is a critical time to bring federal health care dollars to Texas.

-The federal government is offering Texas an estimated \$8 billion to \$10 billion per year to cover 90 percent of the cost of providing Medicaid health insurance to adults with low-wages.
+The federal government is offering Texas an estimated \$8 to \$10 billion per year to cover 90 percent of the cost of providing Medicaid health insurance to low-wage adults.
 Recent Medicaid expansion discussions in Texas have assumed that the funding for the remaining "non-federal" 10 percent share of the cost would be financed by local governments and health care provider taxes, similar to the way Texas covers the state's share in the current 1115 Medicaid Waiver.
 Not only can Medicaid expansion avoid costing general revenue, it is likely to SAVE the state general revenue.
 Other states reduced state spending in particular areas - such as mental health and corrections - by using federal Medicaid expansion dollars.
 The funding will help the state economy through the recession and help Texas leaders fully fund - not cut back - the many services in the state budget that Texans need now more than ever.